metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

  - `--mcparam` parameter for the random number generator.
 See Markov Chain Monte Carlo optimiser section.
  - `--patchwise` calculating similarity patchwise instead of featurewise in multimodal mode.
  - `--percentile` thresholding percentile for DICE overlap similarity metric.
 (Default is 0.75)
+ - `--fixnan` Fixing NaN cost function results with the value 1e7.

 An example configuration file is (see more at use cases section):